novo78/novo78.github.io/README.md

 ## DIBDAB

-Development of a fitness data miner that will collect data from specfied fitness providers using supplied public APIs
+Development of a fitness data miner that will collect data from specfied fitness providers using supplied application APIs

 ###